By Anthony Caruso III | Publisher

 The new show will document the crews from the different fishing vessels for the next two months.
 All the crews attempt to reel in the most money from their bluefin tuna catches.

 The winner — who reels in the most money — will be the Season 9 winner.
 It likely won’t air on National Geographic until March 2020.

 READ MORE: Click here for our latest Wicked Tuna coverage

 The last two winners won with 19 bluefin tuna catches.
 FV-Tuna’s Dave Carraro won the 2019 season that was taped in 2018 with $120,318.

-During Season 8, the crews were devastated with the loss of one of their own.
+During Season 8, the crews were devastated by the loss of one of their own.
 McLaughlin’s deck mate Nick “Duffy” Fudge died before the start of the season.

 Throughout the show, McLaughlin and his sister — who became his new deck mate — struggled with memories of Duffy.
-They even donated their first check in Duffy’s honor.
+They even donated the first check that they received from catching a fish in Duffy’s honor.

 At the conclusion of the show, there was a tribute to Duffy.